awssat/imageAi/README.md

 # Php ImageaAi

-Php soultion for https://github.com/OlafenwaMoses/ImageAI .
-If you'd like to try AI features in Php you ca with help of python libraries
+Php soultion for https://github.com/OlafenwaMoses/ImageAI . try AI features in Php with help of python libraries

 ## Requirements
  First you need to install https://github.com/OlafenwaMoses/ImageAI with all requirements